matheusfillipe/ircbot/README.md

 None, strings, a list of strings and Message can be used on the same places through this library.

-* None: Means no message to send, like if you just `g` on some function
+* None: Means no message to send, like if you just `return` on some function
 * str:  If you want to just send a string or f-string
 * [str1, str2, ...]: To send multiple messages as separated messages.
 * Message: If you want to specify the channel, or send a private message.